Illustrated Lakota Story of Generational Connections

 Extracting and Repurposing the Art

-Cynthia did a great job photographing her art: good lighting, no glare, very little distortion.
+Cynthia did a great job photographing her art: good lighting, no glare, minimal distortion.
 But I still had to isolate the skateboards from their photographed surroundings.
 Photoshop to the rescue.
-For visual books, I actually spend quite a bit of time in Photoshop to clean up and retouch photos of art, remove backgrounds, and generally make images print-ready.
+For most visual books, I spend a considerable amount of time in Photoshop to clean up and retouch art photos, remove backgrounds, and generally make images print-ready.

-There was just so much color in Cynthia’s work, I hated to just place the boards on a plain background.
-So, for several of the images, I also manipulated the image to create a new background texture element, something which is based on her art, but sufficiently simplified so as to complement, not compete, with the original.
+There was just so much color in Cynthia’s work; I hated just placing the boards on a plain background.
+For several of the images, I also manipulated the image to create a new background texture element, one that is based on her art but sufficiently simplified to complement, not compete with, the original.

-These texture elements wold be used as backgrounds to her images, to the text, and for other parts of the book.
-In the end, I created six new background textures, four new digital patterns, plus the cover art—essentially creating a custom toolkit for flooding the book with color and art, all based on, and honoring, the original fourteen illustrations.
+These texture elements would be used as backgrounds to her images, to the text, and for other parts of the book.
+In the end, I created six new background textures, four new digital patterns, plus the cover art—essentially creating a custom toolkit for flooding the book with color and art, all based on and honoring the original fourteen illustrations.

 CMYK Conversions